Matsya: In avatar lists

 Matsya is generally enlisted as the first avatar of Vishnu, especially in Dashavatara (ten major avatars of Vishnu) lists.
 However, that was not always the case.
-Some lists do not list Matsya as first, only later texts start the trend of Matsya as the first avatar.
+Some lists do not list Matsya as first, and only later texts start the trend of Matsya as the first avatar.

 In the Garuda Purana listing of the Dashavatara, Matsya is the first.
 The Linga Purana, the Narada Purana, the Shiva Purana, the Varaha Purana, the Padma Purana, the Skanda Purana also mention Matsya as the first of the ten classical avatars.

-The Bhagavata Purana and the Garuda Purana regard Matysa as the tenth of 22 avatars and described it as the "support of the earth".
+The Bhagavata Purana and the Garuda Purana regard Matsya as the tenth of 22 avatars and describe him as the "support of the earth".

 The Ayidhya-Mahatmya of the Skanda Purana mentions 12 avatars of Vishnu, with Matsya as the 2nd avatar.
 Matsya is said to support Manu, plants and others like a boat at the end of Brahma's day (pralaya).

 Other scriptural references

-The Vishnu Purana narrative of Vishnu's boar avatar Varaha alludes to the Matysa and Kurma avatars, saying that Brahma (identified with Narayana, an epithet transferred to Vishnu) took these forms in previous kalpas.
+The Vishnu Purana narrative of Vishnu's boar avatar Varaha alludes to the Matsya and Kurma avatars, saying that Brahma (identified with Narayana, an epithet transferred to Vishnu) took these forms in previous kalpas.

 The Agni Purana, the Brahma Purana and the Vishnu Purana suggests that Vishnu resides as Matsya in Kuru-varsha, one of the regions outside the mountains surrounding Mount Meru.